leangjia/blender_docs/manual/animation/armatures/properties/display.rst

       Use the Bone Group colors to color the bone.
       For more details see :doc:`Bone Groups </animation/armatures/properties/bone_groups>`.
    In Front
-      When enabled, the bones of the armature will always be shown on top of the solid objects (meshes, surfaces, ...) -- i.e. they will always be visible and selectable (this is the same option as the one found in the *Display* panel of the *Object data* tab).
+      When enabled, the bones of the armature will always be shown on top of the solid objects (meshes, surfaces, ...).
+I.e. they will always be visible and selectable (this is the same option as the one found in the *Display* panel of the *Object data* tab).
       Very useful when not in *Wireframe* mode.